Neufund/platform-contracts/README.md

 # in platform frontend, run fresh ganache instance (you need to restart it everytime you redeploy contracts)
 yarn ganache

-# in this project
+# in this project (make sure you have running ganache)
-yarn deploy && yarn fixture
+yarn fixture

 # you need to restart ganache everytime you want to redeploy contracts
 ```